metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Ravens @ Jaguars

 Trevor Laurence's passing is not on point.
-I'd grade it at a B.
+I'd grade it at a B. His receivers have bailed him out on multiple occasions, especially on the last critical drive.